- Hourly wages alone do not tell the complete story when deciding where to locate a manufacturing plant or supply chain.

 The Impact of Rising Wages on a Company's Bottom Line

 Lower wage costs are one variable in a company's decision to manufacture or source from outside the United States.
-However, according to the 2011 Business Climate Survey, the number one problem was increasing salary and wage expenses.
+However, according to the 2015 China Business Climate Survey, the number one problem facing business for the previous three years has been increasing salary and wage expenses.
 As markets steadily open up to global commerce, wages continue to improve and enhance standards of living around the world.
 U.S. firms are often standard-bearers in labor practices when doing business globally.

 While China's rapid wage growth is not the norm in many other countries, manufacturing wage growth in a number of countries has easily outpaced wage growth in the United States—and may well surprise manufacturers who are not expecting such growth.
-Between 2000 and 2011, annualized manufacturing wage gains were, for example, 8.5 percent in Brazil, 6.4 percent in the Philippines, 7.1 percent in South Korea, 5.9 percent in Mexico, and 5.4 percent in Poland.
+Between 2000 and 2013, annualized manufacturing wage gains were, for example, 6.5 percent in Brazil, 5.4 percent in the Philippines, 6.7 percent in South Korea, and 7.9 percent in Poland.

 Unit labor costs provide an easy gauge of the relationship between wages and productivity.
 Defined as the labor costs associated with producing one unit of output, unit labor costs measure "bucks for the bang”—which are directly proportional to the bang for the buck.
 When wages rise faster than productivity, unit labor costs climb because each bang costs a few more bucks.